wajahat414/Ruby_capstone_custom_Linter/README.md

 - Open your terminal(Command Prompt) and type bin/main.rb

 Testing With Rspec
-- Test cases have been written carefully to make sure the public methods works as expected
+- Test cases have been written carefully to make sure the public methods work as expected
 - From the Terminal run the command
 $ rspec
 ### How to use
 ## Instruction for testing a file containing Ruby Code
 -its very simple just copy the file in the Folder name test -if there are multiple files and directories then also copy them in the test directory -Now just Run the command Ruby bin/main.rb
--You will get all the Warnings and instrcutions for improving your code -BY Default Mehtod limit is 3 per file and number of allowed classes per file is 1 -But  this limit can be changed
+-You will get all the Warnings and instructions for improving your code -BY Default Method limit is 3 per file and the number of allowed classes per file is 1 -But this limit can be changed

 ### Good code example
 class any
 def playerturn(cell_num, turn)
 if cell_num >= 1 && cell_num <= 9 && board[cell_num - 1] == cell_num
 board[cell_num - 1] = if turn.zero?
 'X'
 else
 'O'
 end
 return false
 end
 end
 end
 # In this case no warning will be shown

 ### Bad Code example

 class any
 def playerturn(cell_num, turn)
 if cell_num >= 1 && cell_num <= 9 && board[cell_num - 1] == cell_num
 board[cell_num - 1] = if turn.zero?
 'X'
 else
 'O'
 end
 return false
 end
 end
 end
-# Now our application will show warning that there is no indentation for class and method along with line and filename
+# Now our application will show a warning that there is no indentation for class and method along with line and filename

 ### Setup